movementlabsxyz/MIP/MIP/mip-37/README.md

 Every interval `acceptorTerm` one of the validators takes on the role to perform the Postconfirmation functionality.
 This acceptor is responsible for updating the contract state once a super-majority is reached for a superBlock height.
 The acceptor is rewarded for this service, see the [Rewards section](#rewards).
 We note that this does not equate to a leader in a traditional consensus protocol, as the acceptor does not propose new states.
 Its role can also be taken over by a [volunteer-acceptor](#volunteer-acceptor).

 > :bulb: We separate the acceptor from the validators to achieve separation of concerns and simplify the reward mechanism for the validators.
+This addresses [MD-4:D1](https://github.com/movementlabsxyz/MIP/tree/l-monninger/gas-offset/MD/md-4).

 The acceptor MUST be selected via L1-randomness and weighted by the stake.
 The randomness MAY be provided through L1Block hashes, which can be considered sufficiently random, initially.
 Alternative higher-quality randomness from L1 SHOULD be considered.